John Stone (Derek Lee Miller) and Ellie Stone (Adelin Phelps). Photo credit Aaron Fenster.

 Our primary commenting system uses Facebook logins.
 If you wish to comment without having a Facebook account, please create an account on this site and log in first.
 If you are already a registered user, just scroll up to the log in box in the right hand column and log in.

-Lisa Olson graduated from the University of Minnesota with a BA in Art and is currently an intern at an art museum, among other things.
+Lisa Olson graduated from the University of Minnesota with a BA in Art and has the kaleidoscopic list of experiences that tend to accompany such a thing.